 Finding Drug and Alcohol Rehab in Dunnellon, Florida

 Dunnellon, Florida Alcohol Rehab Centers and Drug Rehab Centers

 Florida has many different treatment options available within a relatively short driving distance.
 There are 25 substance misuse facilities within a 50-mile radius of Dunnellon.
 Treatment begins with detox.
 For greater success, detox should be followed with a treatment plan that may include a residential program.
 These more supportive plans allow patients to focus on recovery in a structured, safe environment.
-Whether you’re seeking a drug rehab center in Dunnellon, FL, or an alcohol rehab center in Dunnellon, FL, it’s important to understand the differences between the following programs:
+If you’re seeking drug or alcohol rehab in Dunnellon, FL, it’s important to understand the differences between the following programs:

 Residential Treatment Programs

 These programs are long-term, individualized recovery programs that most often run 60-90 days.
 They occur in an inpatient or residential setting.
 The benefits include the fact that you are in a substance-free and supportive atmosphere, and the longer therapy period encourages the best result.

 Partial hospitalization programs, also known as day treatment programs, are generally 28 days long.
 In terms of service, they fall between outpatient and residential options, as the patient goes home at night.
 National brand treatment centers may offer this option.

 Patients with more moderate substance misuse may get effective results with outpatient treatment.
 The advantage to these programs is that patients can continue to meet many of their daily commitments as they receive help.